payal8parkhe/ai/README.md

 To use the scripts, follow these steps:

-1. Ensure you have set your Azure credentials in `credential.py`.
+1. Ensure you have set your Azure credentials API Key and endpoint URL.
 2. Run the desired script using Python.
 For example, to run the sentiment analysis script, use:

 ```bash